SpotlightKid/pydodo/README.md

 PyDoDo
 ======

 Python client for todo list organization using todo.txt format

-This is currently pre-alpha code but the parser in `todotxt` module is already usable.
+This is currently pre-alpha code but the parser in the `todotxt` module is already usable.

 Author